-Before deploying agents, be sure to see the best known methods for agent deployment on the Ivanti User Community Web site at https://community.landesk.com/support/docs/DOC-23482.
+Before deploying agents, be sure to see the best known methods for agent deployment in the Ivanti User Community article: Agent Deployment for Ivanti Endpoint Manager and Endpoint Security.

 IMPORTANT: When creating agent configurations in mixed-language environments, make sure the agent configuration name uses only ASCII characters (English character set).
 An English core server is compatible with clients using all supported languages.